Join My Academy For Just $4.99/Month!

 These online schools will teach you how to write great sales copy, land high paying clients, enhance your skills, manage projects, and more.

-They include worksheets, PDFs exercises, office hours, and often give you direct contact with the instructor like a real school.
+They include worksheets, PDF exercises, and office hours, and often give you direct contact with the instructor like a real school.

 Avoid any courses that throw you in with the lions and expect you to fend for yourself.